DmitriyKor/FS/README.md

 # Homework17

-Homework17 is a demostration of the skills of creating web pages using the html, css and scss technology.
+Homework17 is a demonstration of the skills of creating web pages using the html, css and scss technology.

 ## Header